aiven/aiven-docs/docs/platform/howto/use-azure-privatelink.md

     1. Select **Add configuration options**.
     1. In the search field, enter `privatelink_access`.
-    1. From the displayed component names, select the names of the components that you want to enable (`privatelink_access.<service component>`).
+    1. From the displayed component names, select the names of the components to enable (`privatelink_access.<service component>`).
-    1. Select the toggle switches for the selected components to enable them.
+    1. Enable the required components.
     1. Select **Save configuration**.

 :::tip